Bouni/max-cube-protocol/README.md

 max-cube-protocol
 =================

-A attempt to write down the protocol of the eQ3 / ELV MAX!
+An attempt to write down the protocol of the eQ3 / ELV MAX!
 Heating system

 This protocol is implemented in various opensource projects.